living-labs/ll-api/doc/source/tutorial.rst

 Fill the Database
 -----------------
 To fill the database with a standard configuration, including clients and sites, a fixture is available in the `dump` directory.
-We use the :code:`admin` tool to import this fixture:
+We use the :code:`admin` tool to import this fixture (without :code:`-c config/db.ini` for an unauthenticated setup):

 .. sourcecode:: bash

     $ ./bin/admin db --import-json dump/ -c config/db.ini

 We want to check that the users have been created.
 Users are clients and sites connecting to the LivingLabs API and should not be confused with the database users created in the :ref:`Setup MongoDB<setup_mongodb>` section.
-To show all users (clients and sites), issue the following command:
+To show all users (clients and sites), issue the following command (without :code:`-c config/db.ini` for an unauthenticated setup):

 .. sourcecode:: bash